 I want to make this with real orzo (barley) instead of pasta orzo.
 Any tips for cooking?
 Should I cook the barley and then add it to the soup?

 Hi Kira!
-Barley takes about twice as long to cook (and soaks up a bit more water) so I'd suggest cooking it separately and stirring it in.
-Or if you're cooking it with the soup, add another cup of broth (or more as needed).
+Barley takes about a long time to cook (and typically soaks up more liquid) so I'd suggest cooking it separately and stirring it in.
+Or if you're cooking it with the soup, add another cup of broth or more as needed.
 Hope you enjoy!

 This was a total winner!
 Super easy, thick, hearty & yummy.
-I added 2 tbsp of tomato paste, made it twice in one week.
+I added 2 tablespoons of tomato paste, made it twice in one week.
 Thank you!
-I have loved all of the recipes I have made from your blog
+I have loved all of the recipes I have made from your blog.

-So great to hear, Sarah!
-And awesome idea with the tomato paste addition - thanks for sharing!
+So wonderful to hear, Sarah!
+And great call with the tomato paste addition.
+Thanks for sharing!